sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 ## Windows install:

-1. Install linux subsystem forWindows if you don’t have it already
+1. Install linux subsystem for Windows as follows:

 2. click into the windows search bar next to the startmenu icon, type powershell,  select and start powershell with admin privileges.